EduardoNeville/ask_ai/README.md

 # AI Question-Answering Crate

-This Rust crate provides a unified way to call different Large Language Model (LLM) providers, including OpenAI, Anthropic, and Ollama, enabling the user to ask questions and interact with these models seamlessly.
-The crate abstracts away the complexities of interacting with different LLM APIs and offers a unified interface to query these models.
+This Rust crate provides a unified way to call different Large Language Model (Framework) providers, including OpenAI, Anthropic, and Ollama, enabling the user to ask questions and interact with these models seamlessly.
+The crate abstracts away the complexities of interacting with different Framework APIs and offers a unified interface to query these models.

 ---